 We did not put them in the dryer, and it ended up taking a day or so for them to completely dry.
 Ain’t nobody got time for that.

 We ended up going with a combination of prefolds with covers, and all-in-twos (GroVia with soakers).

-These were easiest for us, since the prefolds and soakers could go in the dryer for fast dry time.
+These were easiest for us since the prefolds and soakers could go in the dryer for a fast dry time.
 They’re also easy to hang on the line outside to get bleached by the sun (flat prefold vs several layers in an all-in-one).

 We bought new prefolds on the Green Mountain Diapers website and love the quality.